segmentio/segment-docs/src/connections/sources/catalog/libraries/server/object-bulk-api/index.md

 - Guarantees in-order processing of data.
 - Allow Customers and Partners to build their own Cloud Apps.

-NOTE: We haven’t yet created tooling akin to our core analytics-<language> libraries so you’ll need to use our HTTP API directly for now.
+NOTE: We haven't yet created tooling akin to our core analytics-<language> libraries so you'll need to use our HTTP API directly for now.

 ### Batched Object Data
 The `Batched Object Data` the API accepts is a file of line separated objects, in JSON form, compressed using `Gzip`.